 - For a slightly more decorative edge, check out my Cable Cast On tutorial.
 It is worked very similar to the knitted cast on but gives a sturdier and prettier edge.

 Want to Try it in a Project?

-This cast on is the one I recommend to use for the Keavy Pullover pattern, one of the projects in the Knit Along Club, where we will guide you through every step of the pattern with written, photo, and video tutorials similar to this one.
+This cast on is the one I recommend to use for the Keavy Pullover, one of the projects in the Knit Along Club, where we will guide you through every step of the pattern with written, photo, and video tutorials similar to this one.